 • Components: Total cholesterol, LDL cholesterol, HDL cholesterol, and triglycerides.

-Diagnostic Criteria for PCOS:
+Diagnostic Criteria for Polycystic Ovary Syndrome:

 According to the Rotterdam criteria, a diagnosis of PCOS requires two out of the following three criteria: